LQG-EPFL/analysis_plot_panel/docs/index.md

 # What is the Analysis Plot Panel?

-The analysis plot panel is a tool to plot data produced from [labscript suite](https://labscriptsuite.org/) based experiments in an fast end efficient way.
+The analysis plot panel is a tool to plot data produced from [labscript suite](https://labscriptsuite.org/) based experiments in a fast end efficient way.
 It is directly linked to the lyse package using single-shot routines.
+Usual update times for the panel shown below are <100 ms (including reading the data from h5 file).

 ![](full.PNG)

-The code has been developed by the [laboratory of quantum gases](https://www.epfl.ch/labs/lqg/).
+The code has been developed by the [Laboratory of Quantum Gases](https://www.epfl.ch/labs/lqg/).
 Check our [github page](https://github.com/LQG-EPFL) for other useful tools.

 The module is based on three packages: